 The Transplant Waiting List

 The first step of the transplant journey is the national waiting list managed by The United Network for Organ Sharing.
-Currently, there are more than 114,000 people waiting for life-saving organs because there are not enough donor organs for everyone who needs them.
+Nationally, there are approximately 112,000 people waiting for an organ transplant.

 For most transplant candidates, the first step of their transplant journey is to be evaluated at a transplant center for inclusion on the national waiting list managed by the United Network for Organ Sharing (UNOS).